Looking for homemade gifts for family and friends? Try these recipes out!

 Chocolate Chestnut Brownies

-Brownies are everyone’s favorite treat.
+Brownies are everyone’s favorite holiday treat.
 After all, what’s not to love?
 Gooey, fudgy chocolate and sugar — all in one bite.
 This recipe puts a twist on your regular brownies by adding chestnuts.
 If you’ve been overdoing it with the castanas shopping, this recipe is your BFF.

 Makes 9-12 brownies